maxpatiiuk/esri-dev-summit-presentations/2024/calcite-react/README.md

 - Embed lots of small videos in slides so that don't have to do as many things live?
 - Have slides url at the bottom of each slide?
+- Use light mode in IDE as it is easier to read on a Projector (based on user feedback)

 ## TODOs